Israeli strike targets Hamas leaders in US-allied Qatar as they weigh Gaza ceasefire proposal

 He said the decision was taken Monday after a shooting attack in Jerusalem that killed six people and an attack on Israeli forces in Gaza that killed four soldiers.

-Israel alerted the U.S. ahead of time, according to an Israeli official and another person familiar with the matter, who were not authorized to comment publicly and spoke on condition of anonymity.
-There was no official comment from the White House or Pentagon.
+Israel alerted the U.S. ahead of time, according to an Israeli official, a White House official and another person familiar with the matter.
+The White House official would not say if Washington provided Israel with approval for carrying out the strike, but another U.S. official said the American military did not participate.

+All four officials spoke on condition of anonymity because they were not authorized to comment publicly.

 The Israeli military said it used “precise munitions and additional intelligence” in the strike, without elaborating.
-It was not immediately clear what caused the explosions.
+It was not immediately clear how it carried out the attack.

 Qatar condemned what it referred to as a “cowardly Israeli attack” on Hamas’ political headquarters in Doha.
 Foreign Ministry spokesman Majed al-Ansari called it a “flagrant violation of all international laws and norms" and said Qatar “will not tolerate this reckless Israeli behavior.”

-The U.S. Embassy in Qatar said it had instituted a shelter-in-place order for its facilities.

-Egypt, which has also served as a key mediator with Hamas, condemned the attack, saying it targeted Palestinian leaders who had met “to discuss ways to reach a ceasefire agreement.”
+Egypt, another key mediator with Hamas, condemned the attack, saying it targeted Palestinian leaders who had met “to discuss ways to reach a ceasefire agreement.”
 It said the strike was a “direct assault” on Qatar’s sovereignty.

 The main group representing families of the hostages expressed “deep concern and great fear” after the strike.
 “The prospect of their return now faces greater uncertainty than ever, with one thing absolutely certain — their time is running out,” the Hostages and Missing Families Forum said in a statement.